swcarpentry/good-enough-practices-in-scientific-computing/index.md

 Include a `CITATION` file in the project's home directory that describes:

 *   how to cite this project as a whole, and
-*   where to find, and how to cite, any data sets, code, figures, and other artefacts that have their own DOIs.
+*   where to find, and how to cite, any data sets, code, figures, and other artifacts that have their own DOIs.

 For example,
 the `CITATION` file for the Software Carpentry project reads: